 What is a small claims case?

-A Small Claims case is a legal action filed in county court to settle minor legal disputes among parties where the dollar amount involved is $5,000.00 or less, excluding costs, interest and attorney fees.
+A small claims case is a legal action filed in county court to settle minor legal disputes among parties where the dollar amount involved is $8,000.00 or less, excluding costs, interest, and attorney fees.

 Who can file a small claims case?

-Any person(s) eighteen (18) years or older or any individual(s) doing business as a company may file a Small Claims case.
+Any person(s) 18 years or older or any individual(s) doing business as a company may file a small claims case.
 A parent or guardian may file on behalf of a minor child.
-Each person who is a party to the claim must appear at the Clerk's Office to sign the necessary paperwork in the presence of a deputy clerk, or the signatures must be notarized.
+Each person who is a party to the claim must appear at the Clerk's office to sign the necessary paperwork in the presence of a deputy clerk, or the signatures must be notarized.